Speaking Natural Finishes series

 Herbal Lime Plaster

 It consists of Lime, Surkhi and Admixtures.
 Lime is the binder here, Surkhi is the aggregate.
 Surkhi is burnt mud, derived from broken terracotta tiles or bricks or just burning mud lumps.
 Surkhi bonds well with Lime as moisture absorbed by the burnt mud facilitate settling of Lime.
-This is a major benefit of using Surkhi over river sand, which is facing shortage in availability due to heavy demand.
-Herbal mixes like Kadukkai-Jaggery mix initiates molasses reaction within and increase the bonding between particles.
-Natural Polymers derived from Cactus, Aloe Vera can enhance sticking of particles to each other.
+This is a major benefit of using Surkhi over river sand, which is facing a shortage in availability due to heavy demand.
+Herbal mixes like the Kadukkai-Jaggery mix initiate molasses reaction within and increase the bonding between particles.
+Natural Polymers derived from Cactus, Aloe Vera can enhance the sticking of particles to each other.

 Thappi and Araish Plaster